Shaan106/papers/Fault Tolerance (ECE 554)/SWIFT.md

 - Really cool idea, easy to see their new contributions.

-- I especially liked how they provided metrics for several modes of comparision (binary size, IPC, fault detection rate etc).
+- I especially liked how they provided metrics for several modes of comparison (binary size, IPC, fault detection rate etc).

 - I like how a clear invariant is established
     "As long as we can ensure that stores execute only if they are “meant to” and stores write the correct data to the correct address, the system will run correctly."